-When a company releases earnings they provide the most recent financial performance and also give a guidance for the next quarters performance.
-A company's earnings can be a very volatile and profitable time if you use the right option strategy.
-Unfortunately most traders are taught to use the wrong option strategy and end up blowing out their account.
-We want to make sure this doesn't happen to you so we will show you what happens in the option markets when a company reports earnings, what strategies you shouldn't use, which ones you need to start using and then how to raise the probability of success and the profitability of these plays.
+When a company releases earnings, they provide the most recent financial performance and also give a guidance for the next quarter's performance.
+A company's earnings can be a very volatile and profitable time if you use the right options strategy.
+Unfortunately, most traders are taught to use the wrong option strategy and end up blowing out their account.
+We want to make sure this doesn't happen to you so we will show you what happens in the options markets when a company reports earnings, what strategies you shouldn't use, which ones you need to start using and then how to raise the probability of success and the profitability of these plays.

 Option Markets And Company Earnings

 When a company releases earnings, there is an air of uncertainty over the market.
 Investors will use the guidance number to judge how a company is going to perform over the next three months.
 When the next batch of earnings comes out it will be judged upon these expectations and whether it beats, misses, or matches the guidance.
 A company could generate high revenue, profit and perform well but still receive a negative hit because it didn't beat its guidance.